Sholtee/sfc/README.md

 - 0.0.6: User defined file extensions (`exts`) are now merged with the defaults
 - 0.0.7:
   1. Fixed line ending issue
-  2. Processors have their own context (`this`) which includes stuffs (`{name, attrs, content, startIndex, endIndex, nodeStart, nodeEnd, contentStart, contentEnd}`) about the current executing block
+  2. Processors have their own context (`this`) which includes stuffs (`{name, dst, attrs, content, startIndex, endIndex, nodeStart, nodeEnd, contentStart, contentEnd}`) about the current executing block
 - 0.0.8: You can specify the base of the `dst` attribute (optional)
+- 0.0.9: You can hook into transpiling process by setting the `onTranspileStart` and `onTranspileEnd` fields (optional)